Hokuyo Laser Range Finder Comparison

 Two of the lasers have Ethernet connections and the other has a USB connection and this difference will be discussed later in the article.
 The UTM-30LX-EW and UST-10LX come with a removable protective shell, which the URG-04LX-UG01 lacks.

-GRAPHICAL SIZE COMPARISON
+GRAPHICAL COMPARISON OF SIZE

 The images below show each product at the same scale to help easily contrast the size of each Hokuyo laser.
 The dimensions of each unit are listed in the comparison table.